-The benefits of real food nutrition over processed food junk to subdue depression and the amazing benefits of your own thoughts to keep you hungry for building a new and exciting life.
+The benefits of real food nutrition over-processed food junk to subdue depression and the amazing benefits of your own thoughts to keep you hungry for building a new and exciting life.

-My sincere hope is that you or someone you know can implement these strength training strategies how to treat depression naturally, before submitting to medications and their potential side effects which can in some instances, cause adverse reactions and literally kill you, lead to your death by suicide or destroy your real personality, relationships, career and life.
+My sincere hope is that you or someone you know can implement these strength training strategies on how to treat depression naturally, before submitting to medications and their potential side effects which can in some instances, cause adverse reactions and literally kill you, lead to your death by suicide or destroy your real personality, relationships, career, and life.

 Every Doctor I have come in contact with will prescribe medications as a last resort because they know that antidepressants work upon our brain chemistry and it many cases, the effects and side effects are dealing in unchartered territory.